4 Tested Revenue Generation Models To Make Your Mobile App Earn For You

 Here are a list of some famous affiliate platforms you can check out:

-The above mentioned are some of the well-known monetising strategies.
+The above mentioned are some of the well-known monetizing strategies.
 However, you can carry out further research and implement other models, or even implement multiple models to suit your business.

-Monetising is challenging, but not impossible.
-Due to the huge flux of mobile apps into the market, many app owners think it is too late to monetise through mobile apps.
+Monetizing is challenging, but not impossible.
+Due to the huge flux of mobile apps into the market, many app owners think it is too late to monetize through mobile apps.
 That is not true.
 The number of businesses who are earning through apps are rising, proving that there is still enough scope to generate revenue through apps.